kyma-project/community/sig-and-wg/sig-core/proposals/asset-store-proposal.md

 ## Use case

 1. Storage for documentation and related images
-2. Storege for API specifications
+2. Storage for API specifications
 3. Storage for static client-side applications

 ## Solution